AgoraIO/agora_doc_source/markdown/Flexible-Classroom/guides/agora_class_custom_ui_web.md

 export class EduLectureUIStore extends EduClassroomUIStore {
     constructor(store: EduClassroomStore) {
         super(store);
-        this._streamUIStore = new LectureRoomStreamUIStore(store, this.shareUIStore); // 重写了streamui，定制视频流
+        this._streamUIStore = new LectureRoomStreamUIStore(store, this.shareUIStore); // 重写 Stream UI Store
-        this._rosterUIStore = new LectureRosterUIStore(store, this.shareUIStore); // 重写了rosterui，定制花名册
+        this._rosterUIStore = new LectureRosterUIStore(store, this.shareUIStore); // 重写 Roster UI Store
-        this._boardUIStore = new LectureBoardUIStore(store, this.shareUIStore); // 重写了boardui，定制白板
+        this._boardUIStore = new LectureBoardUIStore(store, this.shareUIStore); // 重写 Board UI Store
-        this._toolbarUIStore = new LectrueToolbarUIStore(store, this.shareUIStore); // 重写了toolbarui，定制工具栏
+        this._toolbarUIStore = new LectrueToolbarUIStore(store, this.shareUIStore); // 重写 Toolbar UI Store
-        this._widgetUIStore = new LectureWidgetUIStore(store, this.shareUIStore); // 重写了widgetui，定制widget
+        this._widgetUIStore = new LectureWidgetUIStore(store, this.shareUIStore); // 重写 Widget UI Store
     }

     get streamUIStore() {